 Want to receive Economic Renewal Lab updates?
 Click below.

 We’re building a consortium of committed actors who would like to create a shared platform for innovation, funding, and sector needs advocacy.
 If you or your organization are a part of building B.C.’s social economy, we’d like to hear from you.

-We’d also like to hear from you if your thoughts go to questions such as: How might community owned solutions displace private senior’s care?
-Can we build locally owned food delivery apps that support workers and help local restaurants avoid extractive 30% app fees, as they increasingly rely on delivery?
+We’d also like to hear from you if your thoughts go to questions such as: How might community-owned solutions displace private senior’s care?
+Can we build locally-owned food delivery apps that support workers and help local restaurants avoid extractive 30% app fees as they increasingly rely on delivery?
 As fragile and exploitative supply chains are exposed, how might we localize healthy, accessible, just food systems in our communities?
 How might we buy and sustain important local businesses that may otherwise be lost (and perhaps transition them to social purpose structures)?
 Could depressed asset prices become an opportunity for the social sector to bring them into shared ownership, and how could this be facilitated?

 In the future, we will offer innovative programming with a call for applicants.
 If you’re someone who has a novel idea for a business model or intervention or have an interest and commitment to being a part of building a thriving social economy, drop us a note to be notified when opportunities arise.